 A self-guided tour exploring the buildings and history of Exeter's woollen trade.0.05 miles away

-On 15 December 2011 Exeter’s Royal Albert Memorial Museum reopened to the public after a...0.08 miles away
+Exeter’s Royal Albert Memorial Museum reopened after a multi-million pound refurbishment with the...0.08 miles away

 A variety of guided tours on different aspects of Exeter's history and culture.0.09 miles away